Vehicle insurance: Compulsory Third-Party Insurance

 CTP insurance is compulsory in every state in Australia and is paid as part of vehicle registration.
 It covers the vehicle owner and any person who drives the vehicle against claims for liability for death or injury to people caused by the fault of the vehicle owner or driver.
 CTP may include any kind of physical harm, bodily injuries and may cover the cost of all reasonable medical treatment for injuries received in the crash, loss of wages, cost of care services and, in some cases, compensation for pain and suffering.
 Each state in Australia has a different scheme.

 Third-Party Property insurance or Comprehensive insurance covers the third party with the repairing cost of the vehicle, any property damage or medication expenses as a result of a crash by the insured.
 They are not to be confused with Compulsory Third-Party insurance, which is for injuries or death of someone in a motor crash.

 In New South Wales, each vehicle must be insured before it can be registered.
 It is often called a 'greenslip', because of its colour.
 There are five licensed CTP insurers in New South Wales.
 Suncorp holds licences for GIO and AAMI and Allianz holds one licence.
 The remaining two licences are held by QBE and NRMA Insurance (NRMA).
 APIA and Shannons and InsureMyRide insurance also supply CTP insurance licensed by GIO.

 A privately provided scheme also applies in the Australian Capital Territory through AAMI, APIA, GIO and NRMA.
 Vehicle owners pay for CTP as part of their vehicle registration.

 In Queensland, CTP is included in the registration fee for a vehicle.
-There is a choice of private insurer – Allianz, QBE, RACQ and Suncorp and price is government controlled.
+There is a choice of private insurer – Allianz, QBE and Suncorp and price is government controlled.

 In South Australia, since July 2016, CTP is no longer provided by the Motor Accident Commission.
 The government has now licensed four private insurers – AAMI, Allianz, QBE and SGIC – to offer CTP insurance SA.
 Since July 2019, vehicle owners can choose their own CTP insurer and new insurers may also enter the market.

 There are three states and one territory that do not have a private CTP scheme.
 In Victoria, the Transport Accident Commission provides CTP through a levy in the vehicle registration fee, known as the TAC charge.
 A similar scheme exists in Tasmania through the Motor Accidents Insurance Board.
 A similar scheme applies in Western Australia, through the Insurance Commission of Western Australia (ICWA).
 The Northern Territory scheme is managed through Territory Insurance Office (TIO).